Chartered Institute of Library and Information Professionals: Activities

 CILIP launched a monthly journal, Information Professional in 2017, providing news, interviews, and analysis.
 This publication succeeded Library & Information Update which was published from 2002 to 2017 and the Library Association Record published from 1899 to 2002.
 CILIP publications also include Lisjobnet (a recruitment website), and Facet Publishing (professional books).

 CILIP hosts an annual conference for members and non-members.
 Past keynote speakers include Dr Carla Hayden (Librarian of Congress in the US), Professor Luciano Floridi and Sir Nigel Shadbolt.

 CILIP works to raise the profile of the work of librarians and information professionals through campaigns, public affairs activity, and awards and medals, as well as promoting best practice.
 Campaigns have included My Library By Right (publicising local government's statutory obligation to provide library services), Facts Matter (championing the value of quality information during the 2017 UK General Election), and the annual Libraries Week campaign and Libraries Change Lives Award.

 CILIP awards the Carnegie and Kate Greenaway Medals for children's books.
 CILIP works in partnership to award the Amnesty CILIP Honour, a special commendation which is part of the Carnegie and Kate Greenaway Medals.
 Special interest groups also make their own awards, such as the Jason Farradane Award and Tony Kent Strix Award of UKeiG.

 There are over 20 special interest groups for members working with, for instance, rare books and prison libraries and a similar number of 'organisations in liaison' with CILIP, such as Information for Social Change, the National Acquisitions Group, and the Society of Indexers.
 CILIP, in its previous incarnation as the Library Association, was a founder member of the International Federation of Library Associations and Institutions (IFLA) in 1927.

-Some specialist groups organise conferences such as the annual LILAC (Librarians' Information Literacy Conference), held since 2005 by the CILIP's Information Literacy Group.
+Some specialist groups organise conferences such as the annual LILAC (Librarians' Information Literacy Conference), held since 2005 by the CILIP's Information Literacy Group, or the Health Libraries Group conference, held every two years.

+CILIP's archives are held by University College London Special Collections, having been deposited with the institution between 2002 and 2007.